-Located a short drive from town is Stockton Rise Country Retreat a brand new three bedroom self contained house accommodation situated amongst fertile farmland.
+Located a short drive from town is Stockton Rise Country Retreat, a three bedroom self contained house accommodation situated amongst fertile farmland.

 Moreover, Forest Hill is on the Cobb and Co Tourist route, so it is little wonder it has something for the history buffs.